jmico/beekeeper/examples/scraper/README.md

 ## Dependencies

-This example requires `AnyEvent::HTTP` and `Net::SSLeay`.

-To install these dependencies on a Debian system run:
+This example requires `AnyEvent::HTTP`.
+To install it on a Debian system run:
 ```
-apt install libanyevent-http-perl libnetssleay-perl
+apt install libanyevent-http-perl
 ```

 ### Mosquitto setup